Welcome to Croker-Rhyne Co., Inc. We are located in Kennesaw, Georgia (a

 it, one side will not.
 Of course, if it doesn't move, neither side will benefit, and

-you will probably lose money.
+probably lose money.

 Select markets which have done nothing for a long time.